-The Panel grounded its conclusion on the guilt of the Accused on several key pieces of evidence, including the testimony and statements of S4, and the statements of Petar Mitrović and Miladin Stevanović that corroborate the testimony given by S4.
+The Panel grounded its conclusion on the guilt of the Accused on several key pieces of evidence, including the testimony and statements of S4, and the statements of the Accused Petar Mitrović and witness Miladin Stevanović that corroborate the testimony given by S4.

 With regard to the remaining witnesses examined, the Panel finds the following.
 Witnesses in this case were placed under a severe burden.
-It was well known that the Accused in this case were charged with genocide, called "the crime of crimes".
-The number of accused was larger than in any war crimes case prosecuted either at the ICTY or in Bosnia and Herzegovina.
+It was well known that the Accused in this case was charged with genocide, called "the crime of crimes".
 The alleged crime involved the killing of over 1000 people.
 The context of the crime was Srebrenica in July 1995.
 There were only two survivors of the killings in the Kravica warehouse.
 Therefore, the witnesses to the events were necessarily from the side of the conflict on which the Accused fought, and were in or around Srebrenica and Kravica between 10 and 19 July 1995.
-Most of the prosecution and defense witnesses had some reason to fear criminal prosecution themselves, knew some or all of the Accused and their families, lived in their neighborhoods, served with them in the war or worked with them after the war.
+Most of the prosecution and defense witnesses had some reason to fear criminal prosecution themselves, knew some or all of the persons involved in this crime and their families, lived in their neighborhoods, served with them in the war, or worked with them after the war.
 Testifying in this case was consequently extremely difficult for most witnesses.